-- More than 1 in 3 people who die from suicide are intoxicated, most commonly with alcohol or opiates (e.g., Heroin, Percocet [oxycodone]).
+- More than one in three people who die from suicide are intoxicated, most commonly with alcohol or opiates (e.g., heroin, Percocet [oxycodone]).

 - The majority of completed suicides in America involve firearms and access to firearms is associated with a significantly increased risk of suicide.

 - Among youth aged 15 to 24 suicide is the third leading cause of death.

 - Older age is associated with increased risk of suicide; people above the age of 65 are at the greatest risk for death by suicide.

 - Chronic medical illness (including chronic pain) is associated with increased risk of suicide.

 - While women are more likely to attempt suicide, men are approximately 4 times more likely to die by suicide